Terreii/andromeda-viewer/docs/network.md

 ## LLSD

-More and more is done over HTTP(S).
-And mostly encoded in LindenLabs [LLSD](http://wiki.secondlife.com/wiki/LLSD) format. `src/llsd.js` is a complete Javascript implementation from LindenLab.
-It supports all concodings: XML, Binary and JSON.
+More and more UDP packages get obsoleted in favor of HTTP(S) based messages.
+They get encoded using LindenLabs [LLSD](http://wiki.secondlife.com/wiki/LLSD) format. `src/llsd.js` is a complete Javascript implementation from LindenLab.
+It supports all encodings: XML, Binary and JSON.
 The XML encoding is the default one.

-The http endpoints are called capabilities and change for every session and sometimes also when changing the SIM.
-The URL of them can be fetched at the `SeedCapabilities` endpoint, which will be returned on login or on the sim change.
+The http endpoints get revered as capabilities.
+Their URL change for every session and sometimes also when changing the SIM.
+The login result will contain the `SeedCapabilities`. it will result a list of all capability-urls.

-A LLSD-List with all capabilities-names is PUSHed to the SeedCapabilities and return as a LLSD-Dictionary ({cap-name: URL}).
+A LLSD-List with all capabilities-names gets pushed to the SeedCapabilities.
+Resulting to a LLSD-Dictionary ({ cap-name: URL }).

 ### EventQueueGet

-[`EventQueueGet`](http://wiki.secondlife.com/wiki/EventQueueGet) is a special capability: it, together with the UDP-circuit, are the only way the sim-server can push events to the client/viewer.
-This is done using the __HTTP Long Polling__ technique.
+[`EventQueueGet`](http://wiki.secondlife.com/wiki/EventQueueGet) is a special capability: it is one of the two ways the sim-server can push events to the client/viewer.
+The technique used here is __HTTP Long Polling__.
+The other being UDP.

-More can be found in its [documentation](http://wiki.secondlife.com/wiki/EventQueueGet).
+You can find more in its [documentation](http://wiki.secondlife.com/wiki/EventQueueGet).